SourabhJaz/resume-reviewer-agent/readme.md

 # Resume Reviewer Agent

-A Flask-based application for automated resume review using LLMs.
-This project extracts text from uploaded PDF resumes and provides structured feedback on strengths, weaknesses, and suggestions.
+A Flask-based application for automated resume review using LLMs and Retrieval-Augmented Generation (RAG).
+This project extracts text from uploaded PDF resumes, retrieves relevant information from a knowledge base, and provides structured feedback on strengths, weaknesses, and suggestions.

 ## Getting Started